 🏷 Admission charge to Flower Dome applies

-You can get tickets online at Klook, KKday or Trip.com.
+You can get tickets online at Klook.

-CHINESE NEW YEAR 2023
+🧧🏮 CHINESE NEW YEAR 2024 🏮🧧

 Feeling adventurous and hoping to soak in the Chinese New Year atmosphere?
-We have compiled a list of Where to go during Chinese New Year 2023, especially for our readers.
+We have compiled a list of Where to go during Chinese New Year 2024, especially for our readers.

 Looking for CNY goodies for your home?
 Here’s where to buy pineapple tarts and bak kwa in Singapore.

-Ding Bakery Pineapple Tarts
+Ding Bakery Pineapple tarts

 Want to shower your family and friends with blessings and bountiful gifts this CNY?
 Here is a list of unique CNY gifts and hampers to consider gifting!